mrichburg/stats_case_study/README.md

 # Calculate the test statistic:
 Test Stat: -1.017
-Leaning more towards the null hypothesis
+Leaning more toward the null hypothesis

 # Determine the p-value:
 p-value: 0.8445711798616594